 The Amendment 2003 restricts tobacco promotion, sale of tobacco products to minors, and protects non-smokers in public places.

-Opinion about Tobacco Consumption by Youngsters and Friends
+3.9 Opinion about Tobacco Consumption by Youngsters and Friends

-Table11:- Opinion about Tobacco Consumption by Youngsters and Friends (N = 100)
+Table11.
+Opinion about Tobacco Consumption by Youngsters and Friends (N = 100)